What is an In and Out Exercise?

 – Always ensure you have a correct warm-up before performing any exercise.
 This will minimize the risk of injury.

-– If symptoms such as pain in the muscles or joints occur, stop immediately and consult a doctor.
+– If symptoms such as muscle or joint pain occur, stop immediately and consult a doctor.

 – When performing An’s and out’s with added weights, always perform an adequate warm-up to prevent potential injuries.